TrentBrick/attention-approximates-sdm/README.md

-# SDM Is All You Need - Codebase
+# Attention Approximates Sparse Distributed Memory - Codebase

 This is all of the code used to run analyses in the paper "Attention Approximates Sparse Distributed Memory" by Trenton Bricken and Cengiz Pehlevan.